feather-game-engine/feather/README.md

 - Different sizes of text and custom font loading
 - More advanced debugging inside the engine, such as returning an error when a sound is not found (similar to what is done for images currently)
 - Finished documentation
+- A simple physics system
+- Entity instancing/cloning (similar to Instantiate() in Unity3D)
+- Updating the example project to showcase all features.

 If you want to suggest a feature, open an issue.